Mwaura Isaac Maigua

-Mwaūra is a popular distinguished member of the Kenyan society, an astute debater, social change maker and activist.
-He is a prolific writer, having authored the book Human Rights, Disability and Development in Kenya (A Discourse).
+Mwaūra is a member of the Kenyan society, a debater, social change maker and activist.
+He is a writer, having authored the book Human Rights, Disability and Development in Kenya (A Discourse).
 He is also a regular columnists with local dailies.
 Mwaūra has distinguished himself as an active Member of Parliament.
 He is articulate in English, French, Swahili and Kikuyu.

 In 2016, he was awarded Chief of the Order of the Burning Spear (CBS) by then the President Uhuru Kenyatta, due to his contribution in society.
 In 2016, he received Activist of the Year Award from the Malaika Tribute Award for his contribution and championing for the rights of persons with disabilities.
 In 2021, he was recognized by Protection International as one of the seven outstanding human rights defenders in Kenya during the International Human Rights Day.
 In 2020, he was recognized by the Terres Deshommes International as a Child Rights Champion during the International Day Against the Child Labour.
 In 2019, Isaac Mwaūra was recognized as the 18th Session of the UN Human Rights Council meeting for his immense contribution to the advancement of the rights of Persons with Albinism in Kenya and beyond.
 He has also been feted with other awards such as PWD Champion Award in 2018; Wanjikū's Best Representative on Special Interests in Parliament in 2015; Award of Merit by Kenya Society of Plastic, Reconstructive and Aesthetic Surgeons on fighting skin cancer among Persons with Albinism; Lifetime Achievement Award (Annual Disability Rights Awards in 2014); Outstanding Young Alumni Award by Kenyatta University in 2015; Kenyatta University Students Association (KUSA) Alumni Leadership Award in 2018; and Leadership Excellence Award by the Kenya Young Parliamentarians Association (KYPA) in 2014, among other outstanding awards.